-The condensed consolidated interim financial statements of the Company for the three months ended October 31, 2019 and 2018 include the accounts of the Company and its 100% interest in American Potash LLC ("American Poptash").
+The consolidated financial statements of the Company for the three months ended October 31, 2020 and 2019 include the accounts of the Company and its 100% interest in American Potash LLC ("American Poptash") NTM Minerales S.A. de C.V. ("NTM Minerales") and Sweetwater Resources LLC ("Sweetwater").
 Control is achieved when the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Company until the date on which control ceases.
 All inter-company transactions, balances, income and expenses are eliminated in full upon consolidation.